frankNiessen/crystalAligner/README.md

 It is easiest to follow the [examples](https://github.com/frankNiessen/crystalAligner/blob/master/README.md#example-scripts) to learn how to use **crystalAligner**.
 However, when working on your own crystal systems, orientations, alignment objectives and microscopes you will need to know how to set up **crystalAligner** properly.
 I will therefore go through all parameters that can be defined in the header of the [example scripts](https://github.com/frankNiessen/crystalAligner/blob/master/README.md#example-scripts).

 #### Crystal alignment objective
 This section specifies the crystal and specimen symmetries, the orientation of your crystal, and of course the crystal directions and microscope axes that should be aligned in the optimization problem.
-You can define one or two alignment objectives, which are stored in the cell arrays *crys{1}* and *crys{2}*, respectively.
+You can define one or two alignment objectives, which are stored in the structure arrays *crys(1)* and *crys(2)*, respectively.
 Let's look at the fields that need to be specified:

 - *SS*: This is the specimen symmetry, which can be specified as 'triclinic' or 'orthorhombic' by the MTEX command [specimenSymmetry](https://mtex-toolbox.github.io/specimenSymmetry.specimenSymmetry.html).
 - *CS*: This is the crystal symmetry, which needs a point group as an input.
 Here we also name the crystal symmetry by specifying the option 'mineral'.
 This is done with the MTEX command [specimenSymmetry](https://mtex-toolbox.github.io/crystalSymmetry.crystalSymmetry.html).
 In the case where not all unit axes have the same length, it is also important to state the unit vector lengths when defining the crystal symmetry.